joshuaoreilly/boggle-nogs/README.md

 ## TODO

+- [ ] Allow for head.html, etc. to be stored somewhere else
 - [ ] Create function to handle creating regex to avoid repetitive code
 - [ ] Build docker image
-- [ ] Decide on and standardize ignore-naming (is it ignore? ignored? blocked? etc.)
+- [x] Decide on and standardize ignore-naming (is it ignore? ignored? blocked? etc.)
 - [x] Grey text alternative with better background contrast